This is our main page for COVID-19 information. It is regularly updated with the most recent and important information.

 The community response levels that we are all now too familiar with are designed to inform the public and businesses about how to behave to reduce transmission of the virus.
 These response levels have an impact on the way we do business, but they are NOT designed to respond or direct the way specific HEALTH SERVICES work.
 You will recall that as the community response level dropped from Alert Level 4 to Level 3 there was no significant change in the advice for health service delivery.

 This can cause confusion for our general practice teams.
 In all alert levels general practice is an essential service and practices will be open.
 However, appointments will be conducted online or by phone where possible.
-Patients can see a doctor or nurse face-to-face if required.
+Patients can see a doctor or nurse in person if required.

-During the lockdown we know there was a significant drop in core activity such as immunisation and cancer screening that is likely to have caused additional morbidity, and mortality.
-If and when the community response Alert Levels change we need to learn from the lesson of the past few months and ensure that we continue to deliver the most important services as safely as possible.
+During the 2020 Level 4 lockdown there was a significant drop in core activity such as immunisation and cancer screening that is likely to have caused additional morbidity, and mortality.
+We need to learn from this event and ensure we deliver the most important services as safely as possible whatever the Alert Level.

 If the prevalence of the disease increases in your community then you may not be able to differentiate between the "amber" and the "red" patients - the amber stream may need to be closed down.